Patrick Trémeau: Second trial

 Trémeau's second trial began on February 3, 2009.
 Almost all of the affected victims, except two, were present.
 During the trial, it appeared that Trémeau seemed regretful about what he did to the victims.
-Henri Leclerc, his attorney, emphasized on that fact, as well as his client's difficult childhood (the alleged violence at the hands of his father-in-law and by staff members at the different homes).The verdict condemned Trémeau to 20 years' imprisonment (as advocated by advocate general Philippe Bilger, a starch believer of redemption and of Patrick's truthful remorse), with a 10-year sentence of medical care after his release.
+Henri Leclerc, his attorney, emphasized on that fact, as well as his client's difficult childhood (the alleged violence at the hands of his father-in-law and by staff members at the different homes).
+The verdict condemned Trémeau to 20 years' imprisonment (as advocated by advocate general Philippe Bilger, a staunch believer of redemption and of Patrick's truthful remorse), with a 10-year sentence of medical care after his release.

 The victims' fight

 Marie-Ange Le Boulaire, Anne Bordier and others from Trémeau's victims denounced his release, warning that he had no socio-judicial control and would likely reoffend.